 For a full breakdown of custom prizes, podium medals for each division and cash payouts for NUE mtn bike classes, please check out the prize page.

 GAMES AND ACTIVITIES

 Kids under 12 can be a part of the racing action as well, with a kid's short course race on Saturday.
 Registration will be hosted in the base lodge lobby from 10:00 am-11:00 am, with the race going off at 11:30 am.
 The event will be free and will feature a short, kid friendly marked course, up and down the Launch Pad Ski Trail (bunny slope) that is located on the opposite side of the base lodge from the event venue/tent.
+The course is made up mostly of grass, so strider bikes may have trouble pushing uphill, but there will be plenty of space to ride around the Event Venue.
+Kid's race course will be open all day for fun riding!
 See venue map for specific location.

 NEHSCA SKILLS COURSE-SUPPORT YOUTH MTN BIKING